-There is no limit to the number of recommendations you can give or receive on LinkedIn.
-Hiring managers or businesses looking for customers and partners prefer to work with people who come recommended by someone they know and trust.
+Hiring managers or businesses looking for customers and partners prefer to work with someone who comes recommended by people they know and trust.

-For instance, you can upload contacts of former friends and colleagues to LinkedIn to begin your networking with them and to ask them to recommend you on LinkedIn.
+For example, you can upload your contacts on LinkedIn that contain the information about your classmates and former colleagues to begin networking with these people and to ask them for a recommendation.

-Simply click “My Network” on the top of your LinkedIn page.
-You will see an option to add these people by email, make sure you’ve input an old email that you ought to have used for a long time, to make sure most of your contacts are filtered in by the email.
+Simply click “My Network” on top of your LinkedIn page.
+You will see an option to add these people by email, make sure it is an old email that you have been using for a long time to make sure most of your contacts are contained in it.

-You can click “more option” to import your contacts from Gmail, Outlook, Yahoo, AOL, or upload a file containing your contacts.
+You can click “more option” to import these contacts from Gmail, Outlook, Yahoo, AOL, or upload a file containing your contacts.

-Click continue and follow the steps to upload your contacts to your LinkedIn network.
+Click continue and follow the steps to upload your contacts on your LinkedIn network.

 Go to your LinkedIn message tab and click the pen tool.

-Then select the connections you want to receive your message (their names will pop up in the message’s “To” box).
+Then select the connections you want to send this message to (their names will pop up in the message’s “To” box).

-(remember to name the conversation so as to keep these users in contact.
+(remember to name the conversation so as to keep tabs on these users.
 I’ve named “LinkedIn Recommendations”).